Triton

 Oneya Lighthouse

 Perched atop a craggy cliff, the Oneya Lighthouse resembles a fusion of castle parapet and wizard’s tower.
-This towering structure is the domain of the enigmatic “Mr. Stitches,” a reclusive figure whose experiments delve into blurring the boundaries between life and death, the mortal world and purgatory.
-From the arrow slits near the tower's summit, an eerie green light spills into the night—a product of Mr. Stitches’ arcane alchemy and sorcery.
+These cliffs are the domain of the enigmatic “Mr. Stitches,” a reclusive figure whose experiments delve into blurring the boundaries between life and death, the mortal world and purgatory.
+From the arrow slits near the tower's summit, an eerie green light spills into the night: a product of Mr. Stitches’ arcane alchemy and sorcery.
 This spectral glow serves as a beacon for sailors braving the stormy waters, earning the lighthouse its name.

 Despite its utility, Oneya Lighthouse is shrouded in mystery.
 Mr. Stitches remains a complete recluse; although many claim to have glimpsed him, none can definitively describe his appearance.
-Whispers of his existence stir both fear and curiosity, with tales ranging from him being a stitched-together abomination to a ghostly figure who never truly belonged to the world of the living.
-His motives, like the man himself, remain hidden within the tower's stone walls.
+Whispers throughout Triton call him a monster.
+But the truth, like the man himself, remains hidden within the tower's stone walls.

 Mau'Afi

-The Mau’Afi are devoted followers of the Earth Father, elemental god of land Afi.
-This orcish nation is easily recognized by the long red ribbons woven into their hair and garments, symbolizing Afi’s lifeblood, magma.
-The heart of their nation is Soudak’Afi, a towering city built within the jagged fissures of a volcanic vent.
-Rising from the depths with its structures seamlessly integrated into the rugged terrain.
-A vast network of roads crisscrosses the island, carved from ancient lava tubes.
+The Mau’Afi are devoted followers of the Afi the Earth Father, elemental god of land.
+This orcish nation is easily recognized by the long red ribbons woven into their hair and garments, symbolizing Afi’s magma.
+The heart of their nation is Soudak’Afi, a tower city built within the jagged fissures of a volcanic vent.
+The city rises from the depths with its structures seamlessly integrated into the rugged terrain.
+Bridges reach from the tower to create roads through the vast network of ancient lava tubes crisscrossing the island.

 Asna'Galu